andreas-ka/explore-sthlm-api/README.md

 A Cloudinary account, create one for free at https://cloudinary.com.

-1. Log in to Heroku and if not taken there automatically, navigate to your personal app dashboard.
+1. Log in to Heroku; if not taken there automatically, navigate to your personal app dashboard.
-2. At the top of the page locate the 'New' drop down, click it and then select 'Create new app'.
+2. At the top of the page, locate the 'New' drop-down, click it and then select 'Create new app.'
 3. Give your application a unique name, select a region appropriate to your location and click the 'Create app' button.
 4. Your app should now be created, so from the menu towards the top of the page select the 'Resources' section.
 5. Search for 'Heroku Postgres' under the Add-ons section and add it.